slash4-de/openstack/source/day1.rst

 You can also select the size of an instance that you want to create.
 It includes number of vCPUs, RAM and disk space.

 Now is the action time!
-Let’s go to Compute menu on the menu on the left and then select 'Launch Instances'.
+Let’s go to Compute menu on the left and then select 'Launch Instances'.

 |image8|